rcarrascosps/tester-kc/dark-oci-api-gateway/step1.md

 * an email address
 * a mobile phone to receive a confirmation code per SMS
-* a credit card (the trial really is free, but you need to record payment details all the same)
+* a credit card (the trial really is free, but you need to record payment details)

 Then goto https://www.oracle.com/cloud/free/ and click on *Start for free* to sign up for a free trial.
 ![](https://raw.githubusercontent.com/rcarrascosps/tester-kc/main/dark-oci-api-gateway/assets/free-trial.png?raw=true)